Nerangestan: Structure and content

 In the extant manuscripts, the Nerangestan consists of three fragrads, i.e., chapters, although it may have originally comprised four fragards in the Husparam nask.
 The text does not have a further subdivisions but modern editions often use additional divisions to properly reference specific portions of the text.
-For instance, Daramesteter subdivided the three fragards of the Nerangestan into 109 paragraphs, a system which is often used by other authors as well.
+For instance, Darmesteter subdivided the three fragards of the Nerangestan into 109 paragraphs, a system which is often used by other authors as well.
 The extant text covers a wide range of topics relevant for the priestly performance of the rituals, like wearing the sacred shirt and girdle, gathering the barsom, handling the Haoma or reciting Avestan.

 Manuscripts

 Both the Nerangestan and the Herbedestan text are extant through only two manuscripts.
 The first is an Indian manuscript, and was produced in 1727 in Pune by Dastur Hoshangji Jamaspji.
 It is labeled after him as either H or HJ.
 According to its colophons, it was copied from an earlier manuscript, written in 1471.
 The text in this manuscript is considered severely deteriorated.
 The second manuscript is an Iranian manuscript and was acquired from Herbed Tahmuras D. Anklesaria.
 It is consequently labeled as either T or TD.
 While its text is considered less corrupt, it is lacking any colophons and the last 16 folios are missing.
 Modern editions are typically based on both manuscripts in order to correct each other.